-- 11.1 In older properties, ventilation fans were normally fitted on an external wall rather than on an internal wall and, as a consequence, there was not generally a fire safety issue regarding the influence on the integrity and insulation rating of the wall due to such systems when installed in a cavity blockwork or masonry wall. - 11.2 However with ever increasing air tightness requirements, controlled ventilation and, often heat recovery is the standard for new builds, this means combustible PVC ducting runs are installed all around the building, often with both return and supplies in each room, which can result in rapid spread of fire and smoke, both horizontally and vertically through the premises.
+- 11.1.
+In older properties, ventilation fans were normally fitted on an external wall rather than on an internal wall and, as a consequence, there was not generally a fire safety issue regarding the influence on the integrity and insulation rating of the wall due to such systems. - 11.2.
+However, with ever increasing air tightness requirements, controlled ventilation and, often heat recovery is the standard for new builds.
+This means combustible PVC ducting runs are installed all around the building, often with both return and supplies in each room, which can result in rapid spread of fire and smoke, both horizontally and vertically through the premises.
 Where such ducting penetrates a fire-rated ceiling, intumescent fan and vent sleeves or fire-rated air valves should be fitted.

-Fire Rated Ceiling Air Valve installed before a fire
+Fire rated Ceiling Air Valve installed before a fire

-Fire Rated Ceiling Air Valve sealed after a fire
+Fire rated Ceiling Air Valve sealed after a fire Photos courtesy of Tenmat Ltd

-Photo courtesy of Tenmat Ltd
+- 11.3.
+If fire were to enter the cavity of a stud wall or the cavity between the inner wall and any outer 'sheathing', the building can suffer both undue structural damage if modern engineered construction is used, and/ or disproportionate fire spread in the cavity in more conventional properties.
+This cavity spread can result in an indirect loss of fire integrity between adjacent internal enclosures, and therefore fire should be prevented from gaining access to any of the cavities. - 11.4.
+When installing a ventilation fan directly into a loadbearing external stud construction wall, the hole cut into the inner and outer lining should be lined out across the thickness of the wall with a continuous noncombustible material, preferably with some insulating properties, through which the extract duct passes.
+This liner should be fixed in place so that it does not fall away over time.

-- or the cavity between the inner wall and any outer 'sheathing', the building can suffer both undue structural damage if modern engineered construction is used, and/or disproportionate fire spread in the cavity in more conventional properties.
-This cavity spread can result in an indirect loss of fire integrity between adjacent internal enclosures, and therefore fire should be prevented from gaining access to any of the cavities. - 11.4 When installing a ventilation fan directly into a loadbearing external stud construction wall, the hole cut into the inner and outer lining should be lined out across the thickness of the wall with a continuous non-combustible material, preferably with some insulating properties, through which the extract duct passes.
-This liner should be fixed in place so that it does not fall away over time. - is connected to an extended duct which runs within the floor void to an outside wall possibly via an in-line fan, then this length of low melting point ductwork (plastic or aluminium) will have no measurable fire resistance and fire entering into this duct, via the vent, will soon have access to the joists.
+11.5.
+When the vent from for example, a shower cubicle, is connected to an extended duct which runs within the floor void to an outside wall possibly via an in-line fan, then this length of low melting point ductwork (plastic or aluminium) will have no measurable fire resistance and fire entering into this duct, via the vent, will soon have access to the joists.
 Indeed, should the fan be in extract mode at the time of the fire, fire will be drawn into this void quite quickly.